 Demon Warriors and Lieutenants gain 25% increased Health.
 Demon Warriors Slow nearby enemies by 20%.

 Reduces the Channel time of All Shall Burn by 0.5 seconds.
-If All Shall Burn's Channel lasts its full duration against a Hero, Azmodan is healed for 8% of his maximum Health.
+If All Shall Burn's Channel kills or lasts its full duration against a Hero, Azmodan is healed for 8% of his maximum Health.

 The cooldown of Demon Lieutenants' Demonic Smite is reduced by 2 seconds and they grant 25% increased damage to nearby friendly Minions, Mercenaries, and Azmodan's summoned Demons.